Alliegaytor/discord-term/README.md

     Spaces in the password are not currently supported.

     ⚠ **This feature has not been properly audited.
 Do not rely on the encryption (or anything else in this project) for anything important.
-Don't expect it to work and be plesantly surprised if it does.**
+Don't expect it to work and be pleasantly surprised if it does.**

     ![Encryption Preview](https://i.imgur.com/v1dHiXp.png)